DelphinPETER/TranslatorRepo/README.md

-Dirty Unicorns Translator Repositories
+Tesla Translator Repositories
 ==========================

-The local manifest file needed for Dirty Unicorns's translators.
+The local manifest file needed for Tesla's translators.

-These local_manifest file are dedicated for branch du70
+These local_manifest file are dedicated for branch M
 ------

 You need to be in your source folder.